sonal1999/Intelligent-voice-recorder/README.md

 # Intelligent-voice-recorder
-This is basically a voice recorder with some extra functions such as speech to text converter, reduction of file size.
+This is same as regular voice recorder but little more features.
+It records only human voice and totally ignores other voice.
+Once you run the application it keeps processing voice with incoming signals and when it comes to know that incoming signals are of human voice it store it in a file of specific format.
+As the application is continuous in nature it would have to terminate externally by human intervention.